Table of Contents

 In general, I like Homemade Gourmet itself.
 Selling food in an MLM can potentially offer distributors an advantage and the party model for sales actually works extremely well for this type of product.
-It reminds me of Blue Apron, a company which I love and use.
+It reminds me of Blue Apron, a company that I love and use.
 But this is still an MLM structure and that structure can make it difficult for people to earn money.

 As the name suggests, Homemade Gourmet is an MLM that sells food products.
 That’s actually a pretty unusual choice, and it sparked my interest for a review!

-That limited product selection might turn some potential customers away but in general it is large enough to keep most people interested.
+That limited product selection might turn some potential customers away but in general, it is large enough to keep most people interested.

 Quality and Price